International Youth Day 2025 is now over. Thank you to everyone who made the day a success. We’ll see you again in 2027!

 Keynote Speaker: Piyêsiw Crane

-Piyêsiw Crane is a Nêhiyaw Iskwew from Nipiskopahk, Maskwacîs.
-She is a queer and disabled mother, full-spectrum birth worker, and lactation counselor, whose work centers community care and Indigenous sovereignty.
+Piyêsiw Crane (she/they) is a Nêhiyaw Iskwew from Nipiskopahk, Maskwacîs.
+They are a queer and disabled mother, full-spectrum birth worker, and lactation counselor, whose work centers community care and Indigenous sovereignty.

-As a former youth in care, Piyêsiw brings powerful lived experience to her advocacy for Indigenous youth, working to disrupt cycles of disconnection.
+As a former youth in care, Piyêsiw brings powerful lived experience to their advocacy for Indigenous youth, working to disrupt cycles of disconnection.

 Piyêsiw leads with relational accountability, blending frontline support, systems change, and a vision for intergenerational healing.